Academic year 2023/24

 Free school meal eligibility varies by region

-The highest eligibility rates are seen in the North East where 30.4% of pupils are eligible for free school meals, and West Midlands where 27.9% of pupils are eligible for free school meals.
-The region which has shown the largest increase is East Midlands with an increase of 1.6 percentage points since 2022.
+The highest eligibility rates are seen in the North East where 31.2% of pupils are eligible for free school meals, and West Midlands where 28.9% of pupils are eligible for free school meals.
+The regions which have shown the largest increase are East Midlands and West Midlands which have both seen an increase of 1.0 percentage point since 2023.

-By contrast, 18.8% of pupils are eligible for free school meals in the South East and 19.4% of pupils are eligible in the East of England.
-However, all regions show some increase from 2022.
+By contrast, 19.7% of pupils are eligible for free school meals in the South East and 20.1% of pupils are eligible in the East of England.
+The South West has the lowest increase - 0.5 percentage points, reaching a rate of 20.5% in 2024.
+All regions show some increase from 2023.

 Free school meal eligibility varies by year group

-The percentage of pupils in both reception and year 1 who are eligible for free school meals has declined for the first time since 2018/19.
+The percentage of pupils in both reception and year 1 who are eligible for free school meals has declined for the second year running and the percentage of pupils in years 2 and 3 who are eligible has not increased.
+There have been increases across all other year groups.

-There are high rates of FSM eligibility among pupils in year 14 and those not following the national curriculum.
-These are small cohorts including pupils retaking the final year of key stage 5 and pupils in some special schools.
+There are high rates of FSM eligibility among pupils in year 14.
+This is a small cohort including pupils retaking the final year of key stage 5.
+Pupils not following the National Curriculum are also a small group who attend some special schools.

 Free school meals eligibility varies by ethnicity